sisakat/raytracing/README.md

 # raytracing
 Implementing raytracing book series to learn.
+See [Ray Tracing in One Weekend](https://raytracing.github.io/) for more details about the project.